onerainymay/HIST4840-template/pages/locations.md

 ## Browse Locations

-Use this word cloud visualization to browse locations.
-Word size is determined by frequency and all words link to a corresponding collection search.
+To use this word cloud visualization to browse by location, simply click a location and it will take you to a coresponding collection search.
+Remember, the bigger a word the greater its frequency!